Wheesk/MITM-Encryption/README.md

 - I used the same key in both the sender and receiver scripts, so that both can encrypt and decrypt messages

-•	This key is 8 bytes long, which is required for DES.
-•	I used the same key in both the sender and receiver scripts, so that both can encrypt and decrypt messages

-•	This key is 8 bytes long, which is required for DES.
-•	I used the same key in both the sender and receiver scripts, so that both can encrypt and decrypt messages

 1) Encrypting the packet payload(sender script)

 <img src="images/encrypt.jpg"/>